Can Dogs Eat PineApple? Don’t Feed Till You Read This

 How Do I Recognize A Ripe Pineapple?

-Important is the maturity of the pineapple.
+I already told you about mature and ripped pineapple under the heading can dogs eat pineapple.
+So, important is the maturity of the pineapple.
 Always feed fruits that are very ripe.
-A mature pineapple recognises the intense scent on the stem neck.
+A mature pineapple recognizes the intense scent on the stem neck.
 And the inner leaves should be easily pulled out of the leaf-crown of the fruit.
+Otherwise it causing diarrhea or stomach problems.

 Pineapple is usually harvested immature in the tropics, in order to overcome the long transport distances.
 The fruits mature, but are often still immature when they come into the trade.
 An immature pineapple can have a laxative effect and cause severe stomach cramps.